Long-term effects of alcohol: Brain

 Alcohol misuse is associated with widespread and significant brain lesions.
 Alcohol related brain damage is not only due to the direct toxic effects of alcohol; alcohol withdrawal, nutritional deficiency, electrolyte disturbances, and liver damage are also believed to contribute to alcohol-related brain damage.

+Alcohol can cause brain damage, Wernicke's encephalopathy and alcoholic Korsakoff syndrome which frequently occur simultaneously, known as Wernicke–Korsakoff syndrome.
+Lesions, or brain abnormalities, are typically located in the diencephalon which result in anterograde and retrograde amnesia, or memory loss.

 Cognition and dementia

 Excessive alcohol intake is associated with impaired prospective memory.
 This impaired cognitive ability leads to increased failure to carry out an intended task at a later date, for example, forgetting to lock the door or to post a letter on time.
 The higher the volume of alcohol consumed and the longer consumed, the more severe the impairments.
 One of the organs most sensitive to the toxic effects of chronic alcohol consumption is the brain.
-In the United States approximately 20% of admissions to mental health facilities are related to alcohol-related cognitive impairment, most notably alcohol-related dementia.
+In the United States, approximately 20% of admissions to mental health facilities are related to alcohol-related cognitive impairment, most notably alcohol-related dementia.
 Chronic excessive alcohol intake is also associated with serious cognitive decline and a range of neuropsychiatric complications.
 The elderly are the most sensitive to the toxic effects of alcohol on the brain.
 There is some inconclusive evidence that small amounts of alcohol taken in earlier adult life is protective in later life against cognitive decline and dementia.
 However, a study concluded, "Our findings suggest that, despite previous suggestions, moderate alcohol consumption does not protect older people from cognitive decline."

 Wernicke–Korsakoff syndrome is a manifestation of thiamine deficiency, usually as a secondary effect of alcohol misuse.
-The syndrome is a combined manifestation of two eponymous disorders, Korsakoff's Psychosis and Wernicke's encephalopathy.
+The syndrome is a combined manifestation of two eponymous disorders, Korsakoff's psychosis and Wernicke's encephalopathy.
 Wernicke's encephalopathy is the acute presentation of the syndrome and is characterised by a confusional state while Korsakoff's psychosis main symptoms are amnesia and executive dysfunction.
 "Banana bags", intravenous fluid containers containing vitamins and minerals (bright yellow due to the vitamins), can be used to mitigate these outcomes.